httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 Before receiving a SETTINGS frame from a server, a client does not know if the server is ignoring HTTP/2 priority signals.
-Therefore, until the client receives the SETTINGS frame from the server, the client SHOULD send both the HTTP/2 priority signals and the signals of this prioritization scheme (see
+Therefore, until the client receives the SETTINGS frame from the server, the client SHOULD send both the HTTP/2 priority signals and the signals of this prioritization scheme (see Sections
-{{header-field}} and {{h2-update-frame}}).
+{{<header-field}} and {{<h2-update-frame}}).

-Once the client receives the first SETTINGS frame that contains the SETTINGS_NO_RFC7540_PRIORITIES parameter with value of 1, it SHOULD stop sending the HTTP/2 priority signals.
+Once the client receives the first SETTINGS frame that contains the SETTINGS_NO_RFC7540_PRIORITIES parameter with a value of 1, it SHOULD stop sending the HTTP/2 priority signals.
 This avoids sending redundant signals that are known to be ignored.

 Similarly, if the client receives SETTINGS_NO_RFC7540_PRIORITIES with value of 0 or if the settings parameter was absent, it SHOULD stop sending PRIORITY_UPDATE